 What Is the Paymium Model?

 Some apps require users to pay to download the app but also offer in-app purchases for additional features, content, or services.
 These apps run on the paymium model.
 If you want to have a paymium model, make sure that you know your users’ expectations when they pay for your app and extra features.
 With the paymium model, you can lower the cost of downloading for users while using in-app purchases.

-- Auto‑Renewable Subscriptions: By making these in-app purchases, users gain access to periodically updated content such as news, streaming services, or magazines.
+Auto‑Renewable Subscriptions: By making these in-app purchases, users gain access to periodically updated content such as news, streaming services, or magazines.
 This type of in-app purchase automatically renews the subscriptions and charges them until the user cancels their subscription.
-Spotify and Hulu offer auto-renewable subscriptions.
+Spotify and Hulu are great examples for auto-renewable subscriptions.